gerald-encabo/myportfolio/README.md

 ## My Portfolio

-This respiratory is belongs to my portfolio.
+This is a responsive portfolio webpage on all devices.
+This webpage's main focus is Html, CSS, Sass, and JavaScript, and I have included a top-quality image & pdf file for my resume.

 Link: https://geraldencabo.github.io/myportfolio/